 - There should be nothing in the Essay, Poster or Website itself that specifically identifies you or your school.
 Put that information only in your Entry Form. - Submit by e-mail only.
-Please follow these instructions exactly. - Essay or Poster: (i) Complete and submit the on-line Entry Form. (ii) Then attach your Essay (PDF) / Poster (PDF) to an e-mail addressed to 2017competition@MSMR.org. (iii) In the subject line write your Level and Type (e.g., "Level 1 Poster"). (iv) In the body of the e-mail write your name, telephone number, e-mail address, home address, entry title, and school name. (v) PDF Notes: When you create your PDF, make sure your security settings allow copying and printing.
+Please follow these instructions exactly. - Essay or Poster: (i) Complete and submit the on-line Entry Form. (ii) Then attach your Essay (PDF) / Poster (PDF) to an e-mail addressed to MSMR President Jim O'Reilly at: james.oreilly@msmr.org (iii) In the subject line write your entry type (e.g., "Poster"). (iv) In the body of the e-mail write your name, telephone number, e-mail address, home address, entry title, and school name. (v) PDF Notes: When you create your PDF, make sure your security settings allow copying and printing.
 Do not use on-line or sample PDF-creating software that puts a name, logo or other symbol anywhere on your work.
 Do not send files that are on-line PDFs or websites.
 Entries must be "clean," standalone PDF files.